KonradChlupka/AMLSassignment19_20/AMLS_19-20_SN16076397/README.md

 # README

+### Please note that even though there are separate files for each task (a1, a2, b1, b2), the main file is main_jupyter.ipynb, and only this file contains the extensive data and model exploration.

 ### Project structure
 Running "tree --filelimit 20" from the location of this README.md, we get the following structure.